-First, we list and provide data on every species in Family of Mustelids, with references to the scientific literature, publications, and other credible resources.
-In addition, in the rare occasion where our knowledge is not corroborated in a peer-reviewed or published source, we offer information based on some of our members’ encounters and experience with mustelids.
+• First, we list and provide data on every species in Family of Mustelids, with references to scientific literature, publications, and other credible resources.
+In addition, in the rare occasion where our knowledge is not corroborated by these sources, we offer information based on some of our members’ encounters and experience with mustelids.
 In such instances, we make only objective assertions.

-Second, based on these data, in Anatomy Tutorials we aim to provide helpful guides for those attempting to visually depict various mustelids, breaking down major physical traits among the subfamilies.
+• Second, based on these data, in Anatomy Tutorials we aim to provide helpful guides for those attempting to visually depict various mustelids, breaking down major physical traits among the subfamilies.

 How we help

 Having a website that educates people about real-life mustelids is one thing, but how does a list of fictional media help these animals in the real world?
 Such content is merely fiction and does not represent reality, right?
-Fictional media should not reflect on mustelids in the real world, but it often does.
+Fictional media should not reflect on mustelids in the real world but it often does.
 People have a tendency to form opinions about elusive animals at an early age based on what they have learnt from cartoons, literature, and other media, and these early beliefs tend to stick with people through adulthood.
-Sometimes anthropomorphising animals to make them more interesting or relatable can inadvertently perpetuate inaccurate stereotypes, and while the practise itself is by no means “wrong”, it is important to clarify the differences between fiction and real animal behaviour.
+Sometimes anthropomorphising animals to make them more interesting or relatable can inadvertently perpetuate inaccurate stereotypes, and while the practise itself is by no means “wrong”, it is occasionally important to clarify the differences between fiction and real animal behaviour.

-While there are many great conservation organisations and scientists that both help educate people about mustelids and protect their habitat, few examine or take advantage of popular culture to inspire others to care about the existence of these often-misunderstood animals.
-We believe that even those without a zoology degree may make a difference in improving the reputation of mustelids, since it was average people who perpetuated negative stereotypes in the first place.
+While there are many great scientists and conservation organisations that both help educate people about mustelids and protect their habitat, few examine or take advantage of popular culture to inspire others to care about the existence of these often-misunderstood animals.
+Although we prefer to discourage further stereotyping of mustelids in fictional media, we cannot ignore the fact that many people’s interest in these animals is kindled from a favourite childhood or young-adulthood character.
+For this reason, we believe combining both fictional media and animal facts to be a great way in helping people become more interested in mustelids.
+We also believe that even those without a zoology degree may make a difference in improving their reputation, since it was average people who perpetuated negative stereotypes in the first place.